-Historical research on property management in the Levant region is still lacking although land is a major source of conflict.
+Historical research on property management in the Levant region is still lacking despite land being a major source of conflict.
 A few researchers have worked on Ottoman archives to analyse the political economy of property from 1860 to 1920 (Khalidi, 1984; Mundy and Smith, 2007).
 Several Lebanese historians have also looked at social and economic transformations at the end of the nineteenth century, focusing on taxation and social relations in Mount Lebanon (Abu Chakra, 1999; Aoun, 1982; Said, 1986, 2003a).
-Consulting these references along with the land codes (laws, decrees, Ottoman and French decisions) as a primary source allowed for understanding the current and historical legal framework that governs land in Lebanon.
+Consulting these references along with the land codes (laws, decrees, Ottoman and French decisions) allowed for drawing and understanding of the current and historical legal framework that governs land in Lebanon.
 In addition, economic indicators and newspaper articles were reviewed to complement the legal framework with the economic and social realities of urban planning and land management after the war (1975-1990).
-Hence, the paper relied mainly on a desk review of various types of material (laws, archives, and newspapers) and a wide relevant bibliography across sociology, history, economy, and urban planning disciplines.
+Hence, the paper relied mainly on a desk review of various types of material (laws, archives and newspapers) and a wide bibliography across relevant sociology, history, economy and urban planning disciplines.